Sources

 Sputnik-1

-March 10: Scientists at the NACA Lewis Flight Propulsion Laboratory (now NASA's Glenn Research Center) began conducting ion engine research.
+March 10: Scientists at the NACA Lewis Flight Propulsion Laboratory (now NASA's Glenn Research Center) begin ion engine research.

-May 1: US Navy conducts a test launch of the Vanguard rocket.
+May 1: US Navy conducts a test launch of a Vanguard rocket.

 May 15: The first test launch of the R-7 ICBM (failed after 20 seconds in flight).

-June 11: The Atlas rocket flies its first test mission.
-It failed 22 seconds after launch.
+June 11: An Atlas rocket flies its first test mission.
+It fails 22 seconds after launch.

-August: R-7 ICBM completes the first successful test flight.
+August: R-7 ICBM completes its first successful test flight.

 Oct.
 4: World's first artificial satellite is launched.

 Oct.
-23: US Navy conducts a test launch of the Vanguard rocket.
+23: US Navy conducts a test launch of a Vanguard rocket.

 Nov.
 3: Sputnik-2, carrying dog Laika, is launched.

 Dec.
 6: US Navy attempts to launch the Vanguard (TV-3) satellite.
-The launcher fails after 2 seconds in flight.
+The launcher fails after two seconds in flight.

 1958